 How do I apply for a consent order?

 The first thing to do is to agree with your ex what your financial arrangements will be.
 You then ask the court if it will accept your agreement.
 It is important to know that they do not have to agree – the court could decline your application.
 Court fees to apply for a consent order are currently £50 which you have to pay when you submit your application.
 You could, in theory, draft a consent order yourselves, but this is not recommended.
 This is a specialist area of law and you should ask an experienced family law solicitor to draw up the document for you.
 This way, there is much less chance of it being declined by the court and you will be sure that the consent order is worded properly and unambiguously so it covers what you both intend.
 You are only allowed to ask for the court’s approval to a consent order after the court has agreed that you may divorce, in other words, once you have your decree nisi.
 The consent order will then become effective when the decree absolute has been granted by the court and your divorce is finalised.

 Is a consent order automatic when I divorce?

 No. Your divorce and a consent order are two completely different things.
-You have to apply separately for a consent order.
+You have to apply separately for a consent order which you should do through your solicitor.
+If you do not have a solicitor, we would advise instructing one for the purposes of gaining a consent order.
 Although you can divorce without getting a consent order, we do not recommend this.
 A consent order means you can move on with your life without worrying about your ex-spouse making a claim against you, possibly many years in the future, if you have an unexpected financial windfall or there is a big change in your circumstances.
 Many people think the fixed fee their solicitor charges for a divorce includes a consent order.
 This is rarely the case though, so you should always check.
 The consent order needs to be applied for when you get the decree nisi of your divorce.